 NB.
 I use a desktop and I can’t see myself using a laptop anytime soon.
 The whole thing makes me feel awkward in a way.
 That’s all.

 Okay.
 So here are my discoveries about blogging.
 Take them really seriously.
-That is, if your intention is to stick around for a long time to come.
+That is, if your intention is to stick around as a blogger for a long time to come.

 - Blogging is fun.
 I love what I’m doing right now.
 Just typing my awesome ideas away.